magv/ratracer/README.md

 # RATRACER

-Rational Tracer (*ratracer*) is a C++ library and a toolbox for reconstructing rational expressions via modular arithmetics.
+Rational Tracer (*ratracer*) is a C++ library and a toolbox for reconstructing rational expressions via modular arithmetic.

 The idea of modular methods is to execute your algorithm -- whatever it might be -- many times with inputs being numbers